 Take Up and Read

 Henry Carrigan dreamed of being a rock ‘n roll star with a life of coast-to-coast tours and wild parties with Van Morrison and Joni Mitchell among others.
 But books intervened, and instead he went to Emory University to major in Religion and Literature.
 Later, teaching humanities in college, he took up writing about books—this time to avoid reading students’ papers.
 Henry soon became Library Journal's religion columnist, then religion book editor for Publishers Weekly.
-While working as publisher of T&T Clark and editing classic books for Paraclete Press, he still continues to write for LJ and PW, as well as the Washington Post Book World, the Atlanta Journal-Constitution, the Cleveland Plain Dealer, the Charlotte Observer, ForeWord magazine—and now, BiblioBuffet.
+While working as editor-in-chief for Northwestern University Press and editing classic books for Paraclete Press, he still continues to write for LJ and PW, as well as the Washington Post Book World, the Atlanta Journal-Constitution, the Cleveland Plain Dealer, the Charlotte Observer, ForeWord magazine—and now, BiblioBuffet.
 And he still enjoys playing his guitar.
 Henry can be reached at